cipher098/sh-url-py/README.md

 ## Django URL Shortener
-A simple Django project to implement an URL Shortnening service.
+A simple URL shortner made with love using Django.
-An API service for shortening links programmatically.

 **Tools:**